Ziegfeld Follies (film)

 Ziegfeld Follies is a 1945 American musical comedy film released by Metro-Goldwyn-Mayer (MGM), primarily directed by Vincente Minnelli, with segments directed by Lemuel Ayers, Roy Del Ruth, Robert Lewis, and George Sidney, the film's original director before Minnelli took over.
-Other directors that are claimed to have made uncredited contributions to the film are Merrill Pye, Norman Taurog, and Charles Walters.
+Other directors that are said to have made uncredited contributions to the film are Merrill Pye, Norman Taurog, and Charles Walters.
 It stars many MGM leading talents, including Fred Astaire, Lucille Ball, Lucille Bremer, Fanny Brice (the only member of the ensemble who was a star of the original Follies), Judy Garland, Kathryn Grayson, Lena Horne, Gene Kelly, James Melton, Victor Moore, William Powell, Red Skelton, and Esther Williams.

 Producer Arthur Freed wanted to create a film along the lines of the Ziegfeld Follies Broadway shows, and so the film is composed of a sequence of unrelated lavish musical numbers and comedy sketches.
 Some of them, such as Pay the Two Dollars, originated in George White's Scandals.
 Filmed in 1944 and 1945, it was released in 1946 to considerable critical and box-office success.

 The film was entered into the 1947 Cannes Film Festival.

 Plot

-The movie opens with the camera panning over a Heaven somewhere beyond the sky.
+The camera pans over a Heaven somewhere beyond the clouds.
 The residences of great showmen gone to their eternal reward are shown: Shakespeare, whose home looks like the Globe Theater; P.T.Barnum, whose residence in the afterlife resembles a circus Big Top; and Florenz Ziegfeld, whose home's entrance is reminiscent of the theater where he staged the Ziegfeld Follies on Broadway.

-Talking to the audience, Ziegfeld guides the viewers along a wall with three-dimensional paintings or shadow boxes containing dolls that look like the stars he cast in his Follies over the years.
-The film dissolves into a stop-motion puppet sequence as Ziegfeld provides a voice-over of the opening of one of his shows.
+Talking to the audience, Ziegfeld guides the viewers along a wall with three-dimensional paintings or shadow boxes containing dolls that look like the stars he cast in his productions over the years and the audiences who attended them.
+The film dissolves into a stop-motion puppet sequence (performed by Bunin's Puppets) as Ziegfeld provides a voice-over describing the opening of one of his shows and his subsequent successes.

-Following this, he steps out onto a balcony, musing how he wishes he could stage just one more Follies, with current and past stars in the cast.
-A Higher Power causes a cigar-sized crayon and a sheet of parchment to appear, and Ziegfeld begins to write.
-As he does so, the skits and performance numbers appear on the screen.
+He steps out onto a balcony, musing how he wishes he could stage just one more Follies, with current and past stars in the cast.
+A Higher Power responds to his request for writing material, and a long red crayon and a sheet of paper appear.
+Ziegfeld begins to write.
+He would open with a pink number, and to introduce the whole thing, his old friend, Fred Astaire.
+Cut to Astaire's introduction and the song, “Here's to the Beautiful Girls.”
+The picture never returns to Flo Ziegfeld's Heavenly apartment.
+After “Beauty” comes “The End”, followed by the then-standard notice “To families and friends of Servicemen and Women…” that films are provided to combat areas around the world, concluding with several minutes of Exit Music.